-Lander University is pleased to present its financial statements for fiscal year 2002.
-The emphasis of discussions about these statements will be on current year data.
+Lander University is pleased to present its financial statements for fiscal year 2003.
+Condensed statements for fiscal years 2002 and 2003 will be presented in this section for comparative purposes.
+However, the emphasis of discussions about these statements will be on current year data.
 While maintaining its financial health is crucial to the long-term viability of the University, the primary mission of a public institution of higher education is to provide education, research, and public service.
 Therefore, net assets are accumulated only as required to ensure that there are sufficient reserve funds for future operations.